 Neil Gregson, Director.
 Mr. Gregson has served as a director of the Company since October 13, 2020.
 Mr. Gregson is a qualified mining engineer with 30 years of experience in the resources sector.
-From September 2010 to April 2020 Mr. Gregson was a Portfolio Manager at J.P.
+From September 2010 to April 2020, Mr. Gregson was a Portfolio Manager at J.P.
 Morgan Asset Management Global Equities Team based in London where he was responsible for global natural resources mandates.
 He held prior investment management roles at CQS Asset Management as a Senior Portfolio Manager focused on natural resources and at Credit Suisse Asset Management as Head of Emerging Markets and related sector funds.
 Mr. Gregson has an Honours Degree in Mining Engineering from Nottingham University and began his career in 1984 with Anglo American in South Africa.

-John Griffith, Director Nominee.
-Mr. Griffith has served as the Chief Development Officer of Gold Royalty Corp. since September 2020.
+John Griffith, Director.
+Mr. Griffith has served as a director of the Company since October 14, 2021.
+Mr. Griffith has served as the Chief Development Officer of Gold Royalty Corp., a gold royalty company listed on the NYSE American, since September 2020.
 Mr. Griffith is a former Managing Director and the Head of Americas Metals & Mining Investment Banking for Bank of America, where he worked from 2006 to May 2020.
 He has nearly 30 years of financial services sector experience spanning three continents, including 26 years of global investment banking expertise.
 Mr. Griffith holds a Bachelor of Commerce from the University of Cape Town.